0xTheOldOne/strong-rewards/README.md

 ### How to change git confg credential that are used to push to github
 ```
-git config user.name 0xTheOldOne
+git config user.name MyCommitName
-git config user.email oxtheoldone@protonmail.com
+git config user.email MyCommitEmail
 ```

-### If you failed to push your code without changing your user info, leading to display your real name (fucking dubass !)
+### If you failed to push your code without changing your user info, you can revert what you've done by going back to a previous commit
 ```
 git push -f origin commit:branch
 ```